generation-org/WEB-JAVA/WEB-JAVA-2 - Dependencies Injection using Spring Framework/README.md

  <br/>

- ## Part 1: Implementing Student Service
+ ## Part 1: Implementing Student Service: ArrayList
  1. Download and import the project inside the [DependenciesInjection folder.](https://github.com/generation-org/WEB-JAVA/tree/master/WEB-JAVA-2%20-%20Dependencies%20Injection%20using%20Spring%20Framework/DependenciesInjection)
 2. Create a new Java class *StudentServiceImpl* that implements the *StudentService* interface.
-3. Implement the methods of the *StudentService* interface:
+3. Implement the methods of the *StudentService* interface using an ArrayList as the internal data structure:
   ```java
    public interface StudentService
     {